bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 And those people are often not the best people who are selling themselves or selling the code So I think  Bitcoin is sort of  suffering at this right now. that's the current sort of  cold and sneeze that Bitcoin has.
-And, maybe OpVault is the simple thing that helps us find a better way of activating things and sort of talking about these things.
+And, maybe `OP_VAULT` is the simple thing that helps us find a better way of activating things and sort of talking about these things.
 So maybe James, you're very good at sort of  tech and also dealing with people.
 Maybe you should champion this.